Staff

 George has been a committed and active participant in the Tompkins County community since 1980 with a special focus on mission driven organizations that combine alleviating individual suffering and injustice with working for societal change.
 Previously, he served as the Executive Director of Catholic Charities of Tompkins and Tioga Counties and as Suicide Prevention and Crisis Service’s Crisis Line Manager.
 George was the founding Executive Director of AIDS WORK of Tompkins County.
 He has also served in positions with Head Start as well as in residence life at Cornell University.

 George is a past board president of the Grantmakers Forum of NYS, now called the NY Funders Alliance, an association of foundations from across upstate New York.
-George currently facilitates the Tompkins County Human Service Coalition’s Forum meetings.
 He is a member of the Ithaca Rotary club and the Estate Planning Council of Tompkins County.
-George serves on the Tompkins County Chamber of Commerce Board of Directors, Kendal at Ithaca Board of Trustees and the board of directors of NYCON, a statewide membership organization which enriches communities by building the capacity of nonprofits through services and advocacy.
+George serves on the Tompkins County Chamber of Commerce Board of Directors and the board of directors of NYCON, a statewide membership organization which enriches communities by building the capacity of nonprofits through services and advocacy.

-George enjoys camping, working out, opera and many varieties of chocolate.
+George enjoys camping, working out, opera and many varieties of both gin and chocolate though typically not together.
 He lives in the City of Ithaca with his spouse Daniel Hirtler, an architect and founder of the firm Flatfield Designs.
-They enjoy weekly Sunday family dinners with their daughter and grand daughter.
+They enjoy weekly Saturday family breakfasts with their daughter and granddaughter.

 Gloria Coicou